 Google confirmed they ran a "broad core algorithm update" that impacted the appearance and rankings of some websites in the search results.

 Google posted on Twitter that Google does these types of updates “several times per year” and there is nothing a site can do specifically to “fix” their ranking after the core update runs.
-“Some sites may note drops or gains,” Google explained and said if a page drops, it doesn’t necessarily mean there is something wrong with that page, it is just how Google changed their ranking models that now benefits “pages that were previously under-rewarded.”
+“Some sites may note drops or gains,” Google explained that if a page drops, it doesn’t necessarily mean there is something wrong with that page, it is just how Google changed their ranking models that now benefits “pages that were previously under-rewarded.”

 "Each day, Google usually releases one or more changes designed to improve our results.
 Some are focused on specific improvements.
 Some are broad changes.
 Last week, we released a broad core algorithm update.
 We do these routinely several times per year.